 As a missionary, I found missions work could be very lonely, especially for me as a deaf man.
 It was difficult trying to manage taking care of my family, setting up a home, learning the language, setting up a church, studying for sermons in a foreign language and caring for the needs of the church people.
-We worked long hard hours, often for little reward.
+We worked long hard hours, often with small rewards for large efforts.

-After two years of learning language we started a church for the deaf, perhaps the first ever in Germany.
-The church met in our home.
-It took over a year for us to discover the people felt they needed a personal invitation to our home so they only attended on the weeks we invited them individually.
+After two years of learning language, we started a church for the deaf, perhaps the first ever in Germany.
+The church met in our house.
+It took over a year for us to discover the German people felt they needed a personal invitation to our home, so they only attended on the weeks we invited them individually.
 They also felt the need to reciprocate so the frequent services were burdensome.
-We located a facility we could rent and moved the services to that location.
+We located a facility we could rent and moved the services to a new location.
 In a couple of years the church was finally growing.
-We had fourteen in attendance one Sunday.
+We were excited to have fourteen in attendance one Sunday.
 The next week we had twenty-one.
 Then we had zero.
-For week after week no one came.
+For week after week, no one came.
 We continued visiting but no one would come.
 The state church had threatened the deaf would lose their living assistance if they continued to come.
 Finally, the deaf asked us to leave because our presence kept them under careful watch of the state church.
-We were broken hearted and felt like failures as we answered a call to the pastorate from our sending church.
+We were broken-hearted and felt like we had failed as missionaries.
+We answered a call to the pastorate from our sending church.
 We did not know how to appreciate the value of our experience then, but we know now it was part of a much bigger plan.

-On one trip to Peru we took thirty–seven suitcases packed with items for the missionaries.
+On one trip to Peru, we took thirty–seven suitcases packed with items for the missionaries.
 Together they weighed nearly a ton.
-On a trip to Panama, we took 13 guitars in cases to give to Pastors of churches on the Indian reservations.
-On every trip we completed at least one project that would assist the missionary with his ministry and we purchased something the missionaries needed; a stove, a dishwasher, flooring for a church.
+On a trip to Panama, we took thirteen guitars in hard cases to give to pastors of churches on the reservations of the Ngobi people.
+On every trip, we completed at least one project that would assist the missionary with his ministry and we purchased something the missionaries needed; a stove, a dishwasher, flooring for a church.
 The trips were rewarding and every missionary reported our team had been a blessing.
-From every missionary expressed the same sentiment:
+Every trip ended with the same lament:

 As a pastor, I had the privilege of bringing teams to various mission fields.
 My difficulties on the mission field had given me insight into the everyday life of missionaries, the things they never write about in prayer letters.
 I wanted our trips to make a lasting difference.